The Best Viking Strategy Games08 Sep 2020 0

 - Explorers of the North Sea (Board Game)

-More importantly, it’s the year of the Great Heathen Invasion of the British Isles.
+The 867 start date is the year of the Great Heathen Invasion of the British Isles.
 A large pagan army of Vikings took over most of the north of England, and would have taken the rest of it had Alfred of Wessex not held them back.
-It’s these events that set the scene for Assassins’ Creed: Valhalla, and Crusader Kings lets you play out this setting in intricate detail as either a Viking lord or even the Saxons themselves.
+It’s these events that set the scene for Assassins’ Creed: Valhalla, and Crusader Kings 3 lets you play out this setting in intricate detail as either a Viking lord or even the Saxons themselves.

 Total War Saga: Thrones of Britannia